 - Authors' Lives (C1276), a National Life Stories project, collects in-depth interviews with Britain’s leading authors, poets and writers, together with technical and specialist writers, campaigners and literary journalists.
 The interviews encompass memories from childhood to the present day, including family background, education, and working life, and address key shifts in authorship over the past half century.
 They explore the relationship between writers, agents, editors and publishers.
 The project encompasses interviews with Man Booker prize short-listed authors.

 - Children's Book Illustrators: 'Magic Pencil' (catalogue no: C1045) comprises a series of interviews with illustrators of children’s books, which accompanied an exhibition at the British Library and Laing Art Gallery in Newcastle in 2002-2003.
-The British Library online feature Magic Pencil: Children's Book Illustration Today (not updated since 2003 – preserved by the UK Web Archive version) allows a further exploration of the collection of artwork used in the exhibition.
+The British Library online feature Magic Pencil: Children's Book Illustration Today (not updated since 2003 – preserved by the UK Web Archive) allows a further exploration of the collection of artwork used in the exhibition.

 - The David Gerard Collection (catalogue no: C129) comprises a broad-ranging series of oral history interviews with people in and around Nottingham.
 Most notably it includes a series of interviews with people that knew D.H.
 Lawrence including his brother George, schoolfriends, neighbours and teachers from Eastwood, boyhood friends, Rebecca West and Compton Mackenzie.
 The collection also includes Reg Simpson (cricketer), Laura Knight and William Gear (painters), Stanley Middleton, John Braine, Alan Sillitoe, Laura Knight, Madge Hales (poet), Helen Ryan (actress), Stan Barstow, Witjold Kawalek and Hilda Lewis.